 Freezing Cookie Dough

 You can freeze this dough!
 Just roll the dough into balls and freeze on a cookie sheet.
 Then place the frozen cookie dough balls in a ziploc bag and freeze for up to 3 months.

 When it’s time to bake, just place on the cookie sheet and bake at 350 degrees F for about 13 minutes.
 Keep an eye on them, they may take a minute or two longer to bake from frozen.
 They will look a little different, since you can’t really do the crisscross design on the frozen dough.

 Disclosure: This post contains affiliate links.

-Classic Gluten Free Peanut Butter Cookies.
+Classic Gluten Free Peanut Butter Cookies (Vegan).

-Pat the dough into a disk, and wrap with plastic wrap.
-Chill the dough in the refrigerator for about 2 hours or until firm.
+- Chill the dough in the refrigerator for about 2 hours or until firm.
 (This is important!
 With this gluten free dough, you need the full 2 hours to chill).

-Shape dough into 1 inch balls.
+- Shape dough into 1 inch balls.
 Place about 3 inches apart on a cookie sheet covered with parchment paper.
 Flatten in crisscross pattern with fork dipped into sugar.